-Due to the repeal of the Clean Energy Act 2011 (CEA) effective on 1 July 2014, AEMO made amendments to the Credit Limit Procedures.

-The amendments were implemented from the 2014 Shoulder 2 MCL review and resulted in the following actions:
+Subsequent to the repeal of the Clean Energy Act 2011 (CEA) that took effect on 1 July 2014, AEMO had amended the Credit Limit Procedures.
+These amendments were implemented in the 2014 Shoulder 2 MCL review, where we had:

-- Adjusted the historical RRPs. - Recalculated the VF percentiles for each region to meet the 2% POE target over the life of the NEM. - Recalculated the regional average prices and volatility factors for 2014 Shoulder 2 season using the new VF percentiles and adjusted RRPs. - Conducted 2014 Shoulder 2 MCL review using the new regional average prices and volatility factors.
+- Adjusted the historical RRP. - Recalculated the VF percentile for each region to meet the 2% prudential POE target over the life of the NEM. - Recalculated the regional average prices and volatility factors for the 2014 Shoulder 2 season using the new VF percentiles and adjusted RRPs. - Conducted the 2014 Shoulder 2 MCL review using new regional average prices and volatility factors.

-The new VF percentiles will be used in all future MCL reviews until the calculation factors are reviewed according to the Credit Limit Procedures review process.
+The new VF percentiles have been used in all MCL reviews since the 2014 Shoulder 2 MCL review and will be used in all future MCL reviews until the calculation factors are reviewed according to the Credit Limit Procedures review process.